 Note: The dates of all the sessions are outlined here.
 Dates are set, but the locations, times and speakers are subject to change.
 Updated agendas will be distributed by email prior to each of the monthly sessions.
 You should always refer to these agendas for location and schedule information.

-2. Attendance at two community meetings (at least one hour at each meeting) or local community service work must be done to complete graduation requirements.
-A report indicating the date and time of the meeting or volunteer experience, length of time spent there, and three perceptions gleaned from the experience is due to the Executive Director prior to graduation.
-The report should be no more than one page in length.
+Attend two community meetings (at least one hour at each meeting) or participate in local community service work (at least four hours total).
+A one page report indicating the date and time of the meeting or volunteer experience, length of time spent there, and three observations from the experience must be submitted for each meeting.
+This requirement must be completed no later than May 24, 2019.

 Community meetings can include:

 - Nonprofit Board meetings: YMCA, Red Cross, Hamilton County Tourism, HCLA, Prevail, Boys & Girls Club, Janus, United Way, etc.

 Look in the local newspapers for meeting dates, times and locations or call the organization you are interested in for meeting information.

 DISCLAIMER: You cannot attend meetings of groups or organizations with which you are already involved or those that are work related.

 As an alternative, participants may volunteer their time to meet this requirement.
 You must volunteer for a minimum of four hours.
 Any volunteer experience is acceptable.

 DISCLAIMER: You cannot volunteer for an organization with which you are already involved.
 Volunteer experiences coordinated through work must receive prior approval from HCLA.